 Beginning in 1994, Iowa reports one "cause of injury" E-code.
 Beginning in 1998, Iowa added one "place of injury" E-code.
-During HCUP processing, these separately reported E-code variables are placed at the end of the diagnosis vector; since the vector is packed during processing to remove blanks, the position of the E-code for a specific discharge depends on the number of diagnoses reported.
+During processing of the 1994 to 2002 data, these separately reported E-code variables are placed at the end of the diagnosis vector; since the vector is packed during processing to remove blanks, the position of the E-code for a specific discharge depends on the number of diagnoses reported.
+Beginning in 2003, the two separately reported E-codes, and any E-codes encountered in the diagnosis variables, are placed in a separate array specific to E codes (ECODEn).

 Prior to 2002, Kentucky reports one "cause of injury" E-codes as a separate variable.
 Beginning in June 2002, Kentucky reports two separate E-code fields.
-During HCUP processing, these separately reported E-codes were placed after the last non-missing secondary diagnosis.
+Prior to 2003, during HCUP processing, these separately reported E-codes were placed after the last non-missing secondary diagnosis.
+Beginning in 2003, the two separately reported E-codes, and any E-codes encountered in the diagnosis variables, are placed in a separate array specific to E codes (ECODEn).